TheDen/thoughts.theden.sh/content/posts/kube-tricks.md

     - "tail -f /dev/null"
 ```

-Enusre `liveness` and `readiness` probes are commented out if it depends on a runtime condition.
+Ensure `liveness` and `readiness` probes are commented out if it depends on a runtime condition.

 ## Utilising [podmanagementpolicy](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#pod-management-policy)